tapsellorg/TapsellDocument/src/jekyll/docs/tapsell-sdk/android/initialize-en.md

     irancell.ir.initialize(application, irancell.ir_KEY);
 }
 ```
-You can get your `irancell.ir-key` from [irancell.ir Dashboard](http://dashboard.irancell.ir/) and Initialize the SDK in the `application` class.
+You can get your `irancell.ir-key` from [Yelloadwise Dashboard](http://dashboard.irancell.ir/) and Initialize the SDK in the `application` class.

 > You can read [this article]({{site.baseurl}}/application-class) to get acquainted with the application class.